 May our bodies be presented as “…a living sacrifice, holy, acceptable unto God…”, and “…not conformed to this world…” Romans 12:1-2

 God loves us.
 We are precious and valuable to Him.
 We are daughters of the King!
-And, because we belong to God, He will give us all the reassurance and confidence we need, in order to live a powerful, victorious life in and through Him.
-God’s desire is to make us more like Him, and the more we’re like Him, the more beautiful we become.
+And, because we belong to God, He will give us all the reassurance and confidence we need in order to live a powerful and victorious life in and through Him.
+God’s desire is to make us more like Him and the more we’re like Him, the more beautiful we become.
 True beauty begins in the heart … a beauty that draws others to God.